 In 2017 I bought and read, on Kindle, “Maud’s Story,” a 2013 self-published “Vanity Press” book written by my Aunt Charlotte LeBaron (My Uncle Verlan LeBaron’s first wife).

-As a word of clarification, Maud Lucinda McDonald LeBaron is my maternal grandmother, of whom I am “the spittin’ image” (I was always told growing up).
+As a word of clarification, Maud Lucinda McDonald LeBaron is my maternal grandmother, of whom I am “the spittin’ image” (I was always told this while growing up).
 In fact, the above photo of her looks so much like me at that age, I look at it and think it’s me.
 I can’t tell the difference!

 Suffice it to say, the book was no bargain.
 And left me wanting more.
 It is supposed to be Grandmother LeBaron’s story but many of the tales Grandma used to tell me about her life are not in the book.